TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azurepowershellandazurecli.md

 * I am unable to use **Get-AzContext** inside a powershell script when using the **AzureCLI@2** task.

-    The **Get-AzContext** cmdlet is part of the Az Powershell module and is not present within the Azure CLI or the AzureCLI@2 task.
-If a Self-Hosted Agent is being used, this can be bypassed by having the Az module installed on the machine where a private agent is running.
+    The **Get-AzContext** cmdlet is part of the AZ Powershell module and is not present within the Azure Cli or the AzureCLI@2 task.
+If a Self-Hosted Agent is being used, this can be bypassed by having the AZ module installed on the machine where a private agent is running.
 Replace the **AzureCLI@2** task with the **AzurePowershell@4** task.
 This would also require inserting a [non-interactive az-login step](https://docs.microsoft.com/cli/azure/reference-index?view=azure-cli-latest#az-login).

 ## **Recommended Documents**